bthow/mwblog/content/plans/day03/index.md

 Today he looks his critics in the eye and shows them just how twisted and damaging their rules had become.
 He calls people back to a better way with different priorities.

 Take a breath, centre yourself, stand in the crowded synagogue.
-Try to allow it challenge your own thinking...
+Try to allow it to challenge your own thinking...

 ---